smarras79/smarras79.github.io/_pages/bibtex.md

 International Journal of High Performance Computing Applications* 33:
 411–26.

 Marras, Simone, Michal A Kopera, Emil M Constantinescu, Jenny Suckale, and Francis X Giraldo.
 2018.
 “A Residual-Based Shock Capturing Scheme for the Continuous/Discontinuous Spectral Element Solution of the 2D Shallow Water Equations.” *Advances in Water Resources* 114: 45–63.

-Kelly, James F, Simone Marras, Xiaofeng Zhao, and Robert J McGough.
+Kelly, James, Simone Marras, Xiaofeng Zhao, and Robert J McGough.
 2018.
-“Linear and Nonlinear Ultrasound Simulations Using the Discontinuous Galerkin Method.” *The Journal of the Acoustical Society of America* 143 (4): 2438–48.
+"Linear and Nonlinear Ultrasound Simulations Using the Discontinuous Galerkin Method." *The Journal of the Acoustical Society of America* 143 (4): 2438–48.

 Guimond, Stephen R, Jon M Reisner, Simone Marras, and Francis X Giraldo.
 2016.
-“The Impacts of Dry Dynamic Cores on Asymmetric Hurricane Intensification.” *Journal of the Atmospheric Sciences* 73 (12):
+"The Impacts of Dry Dynamic Cores on Asymmetric Hurricane Intensification." *Journal of the Atmospheric Sciences* 73 (12):
 4661–84.

 Marras, Simone, James F Kelly, Margarida Moragues, Andreas Müller, Michal A Kopera, Mariano Vázquez, Francis X Giraldo, Guillaume Houzeaux,